Knowing when to choose a garage floor replacement over a garage floor repair can be a difficult call for a homeowner.

-- A pigmented base coat (which can be chosen from 16 colors) is applied with rollers.
+- A pigmented base coat (which can be chosen from a variety of colors) is applied with rollers.

 - The decorative Floortex™ flakes that correspond to the chosen base coat color are extensively spread on the floor.
 After a short curing period, the floor is then scraped with a tool to leave a smooth surface.

 - A top coat is thoroughly applied with a squeegee and then back rolled to produce a thick, even, and consistent finish.